Are These Extinct Prehistoric Animals Still Alive Today?

 In the field of cryptozoology, researchers study rare animals that are not yet proven to exist by modern science.
 But there is another part of this research that includes animals we know once roamed our planet, but we now believe to be extinct.
 When considering a report of a strange creature, cryptozoologists must weigh the evidence and decide if it is a new animal, or perhaps a relic from the past that has still managed to survive.

-This is called the Lazarus Taxon, when a species is considered extinct because it has vanished from the fossil record, but then appears again much later.
+This is called a Lazarus Taxon, when a species is considered extinct because it has vanished from the fossil record, but then appears again much later.
 There are other examples, from birds to lizards to different types of flora.
 But might there be some really interesting beasts out there, still hanging around after all these years?

 Here are a few possibilities: